sbgn/sbgn/docs/referencecards.md

 ---
-title: Reference Cards
+title: Templates
 layout: default
-permalink: /referencecards
+permalink: /templates2
 ---

-# Reference Cards
+# Reference cards and templates

 This page lists the material provided to help you use the SBGN languages in your favorite software.

 Reference cards of the latest specs
 ---------------